colshrapnel/safemysql/README.md

  * ?a ("array")   - complex placeholder for IN() operator  (substituted with string of 'a','b','c' format, without parentesis)
  * ?u ("update")  - complex placeholder for SET operator (substituted with string of `field`='value',`field`='value' format)
  * ?p ("parsed")  - special type placeholder, for inserting already parsed statements without any processing, to avoid double parsing.
-3. **No need** for the repetitive binding, fetching and such.
-Get desired result in the proper format already:
+3. To get data right out of the query there are helper methods for the most used :
  * query($query,$param1,$param2, ...) - returns mysqli resource.
  * getOne($query,$param1,$param2, ...) - returns scalar value
  * getRow($query,$param1,$param2, ...) - returns 1-dimensional array, a row